Amperean superconductivity cannot be induced by deep subwavelength cavities in a two-dimensional material: Acknowledgements

 This work was supported by: i) the European Union's Horizon 2020 research and innovation programme under grant agreement no.~881603 - GrapheneCore3; ii) the University of Pisa under the ``PRA - Progetti di Ricerca di Ateneo" (Institutional Research Grants) - Project No.~PRA\_2020-2021\_92 ``Quantum Computing, Technologies and Applications''; iii) the Italian Minister of University and Research (MUR) under the ``Research projects of relevant national interest - PRIN 2020'' - Project no.~2020JLZ52N, title ``Light-matter interactions and the collective behavior of quantum 2D materials (q-LIMA)''; iv) CEX2019-000910-S [MCIN/ AEI/10.13039/501100011033]; v) Fundaci\'{o} Cellex; vi) Fundaci\'{o} Mir-Puig; and vii) Generalitat de Catalunya through CERCA.
 F.M.D.P. was supported by the ``Piano di Incentivi per la Ricerca di Ateneo 2020/2022'' of the University of Catania, through the projects ``QUAPHENE'' and ``Q-ICT''.

-It is a great pleasure to thank A. H. MacDonald, A. Imamo\u{g}lu, D. E. Chang, A. Cavalleri, D. Miserev, V. Kozin, D. Loss, J. Klinovaja, F. Piazza, M. A. Sentef, G. Citeroni, and I. Gianardi for useful discussions.
+It is a great pleasure to thank A. H. MacDonald, A. Imamo\u{g}lu, D. E. Chang, A. Cavalleri, D. Miserev, V. Kozin, D. Loss, J. Klinovaja, F. Piazza, M. A. Sentef, C. Eckhardt, G. Menichetti, G. Citeroni, and I. Gianardi for useful discussions.